bitnami/charts/bitnami/mastodon/README.md

 Bitnami will release a new chart updating its containers if a new version of the main container, significant changes, or critical vulnerabilities exist.

+### Update credentials

+Bitnami charts configure credentials at first boot.
+Any further change in the secrets or credentials require manual intervention.
+Follow these instructions:

+- Update the user password following [the upstream documentation](https://docs.joinmastodon.org/user/contacts/)
+- Run `helm upgrade` setting the `adminPassword` or `existingSecret` values.

 ### External database support

 You may want to have Mastodon connect to an external database rather than installing one inside your cluster.
 Typical reasons for this are to use a managed database service, or to share a common database server for all your applications.
 To achieve this, the chart allows you to specify credentials for an external database with the [`externalDatabase` parameter](#parameters).
 You should also disable the MongoDB installation with the `postgresql.enabled` option.
 Here is an example: